raspberrypilearning/naughty-and-nice/en/step_5.md

 all_tweets = [tweet.replace('\n','')+"\n" for tweet in all_tweets]
 ```

 Lastly you need to write all the tweets back into the file.
-Have a look at the collapsable section below to see how to write a list to a file.
+Have a look at the collapsible section below to see how to write a list to a file.

 --- collapse ---
 ---